The Story so far...

 2019 was the first big year of actual restoration work at the Liberty Theatre: Early in the year, the new roof was completed; including with an R-21 rated insulating foam.
 An initial set of drawings was approved that allowed some construction work to begin in the lobby and entryway.
 Much carpentry was done that resulted in the large dividing wall between the lobby and auditorium, a new sub-floor, and two new staircases up to the mezzanine level.
-Out front, blonde brick was replaced on either side of the main entrance, and the front entry doors themselves were framed in.
+Out front, blonde brick was restored on either side of the main entrance, and the front entry doors themselves were framed in.
 Permanent electrical service was also brought to the building thanks to a new underground conduit installed from the alley, and an additional water line was brought into the building for the fire suppression system.
 Towards the end of the year, the large steel frame of the front canopy was constructed and attached to the facade.

 In the summer of 2020, as work was progressing steadily, the final construction drawings were realized and construction work was permitted for the entire building.
 The Foundation was also very generously gifted over 300 seats from Eastern Oregon University’s McKenzie Theatre.
 Roughly 285 of which will later be installed in our auditorium.
 The overall pace of restoration work would ultimately start to slow after the onset of the COVID-19 pandemic, but nonetheless the Foundation left 2020 having made great progress with the install of the HVAC and fire suppression systems, as well as the construction of a large, temporary work platform allowing crews to access the auditorium ceiling.
 We entered the next year with our fair share of delays, but also with as much motivation as ever.

 Despite construction materials' staggering jump in price, a labor shortage, and other pandemic caused challenges, restoration efforts carried into 2021.
 A major construction milestone that year was the raising of the entire stage nearly three feet - back to its original height.
 This will restore the original grandeur of the stage, while also allowing us to restore the basement beneath the stage as a place for dressing rooms and bathrooms for performers - just as there once had been.
-Other highlights include extensive foundation work under the stage, and the framing of the front ticket booth and the ADA bathroom in the lobby.
-Newly framed rows and a platform in the auditorium were also built that will facilitate ADA viewing, as well as the tech booth.
-Plumbers also began roaming the theater; installing much of the basic infrastructure needed for the bathrooms.
+Other highlights that year include extensive foundation work under the stage, and the framing of the front ticket booth and the ADA bathroom in the lobby.
+Newly framed rows for seats and a platform in the auditorium were also built that will facilitate ADA viewing, as well as the tech booth.
+Plumbers also began roaming the theater; installing much of the basic infrastructure needed for the bathrooms and other water fixtures.
 A lot of work throughout 2021 was done to the auditorium ceiling and attic using the temporary work platform.
 Electricians installed lights, more of the sprinkler system was installed in the attic, and all of the plaster and drywall on the ceiling and cove had been restored, textured and painted.
 We also had a local artist begin restoring the original look of the organ loft and fan rooms, as well as the medallion around the chandelier.
 Finally, near the end of the year a large door was installed in the back of the stage to facilitate easy loading/unloading from the alley.

-As we continue through 2023, the Liberty Theatre Foundation continues to carefully plan and pool resources to make our final push to complete the restoration.
-It’s imperative that we do it right, so the work behind the scenes has been exhausting and meticulous; working with the EDA, our grants manager, our planners & engineers and design team to get everything completely done “on paper” and paid for.
-When construction does finally resume, we anticipate just of few months of work remains before the theater is DONE.
+As we continued through 2023, the Liberty Theatre Foundation was carefully planning and pooling resources to make our final push to complete the restoration.
+It’s imperative that we do it right, so the work behind the scenes has been exhausting and meticulous; working with the EDA, our grants manager, our engineers, and design team to get everything completely done “on paper” and paid for.

 The Liberty Theatre Foundation looks forward to continuing our restoration efforts and finally realizing our dream of opening the doors to patrons once more for entertaining nights of music, film, performance art, and much much more!